 8. Resources and responsibilities

-Here you and your team will coordinate your activities and create an internal structure that contains each member’s responsibility.
+You and your team will coordinate your activities and create an internal structure that contains each member’s responsibilities.

 Who do you escalate grievances to?
 Well, you should always know because you’ve defined it upfront.

-You’ll create detailed job descriptions for each position – ensure it includes the names of the individuals in charge and if you’d like more detail, you can add an organisational chart with a hierarchy of roles.
+You’ll create detailed job descriptions for each position, ensure they include the names of the individuals in charge, and if you’d like more detail, you can add an organisational chart with a hierarchy of roles.

 9. Grievance management